 Her first book, entitled Press Freedom as an International Human Right, was published by Palgrave Macmillan in March 2018.
 It examines the global politics of press freedom and the treatment of press freedom in the international human rights framework, specifically at the UN.
 Her articles have appeared in the Journal of Human Rights and the Global Campus Human Rights Journal.

 Before embarking on her graduate studies, Wiebke worked as an online marketing specialist at Google’s European headquarters in Dublin, Ireland.

-Daniela La Mattina started working in the Centre in 2018.
+Daniela La Mattina started working for the Global Campus in 2018.
 In her role as EMA Executive Officer she liaises with EMA students for what concerns certificates, logistics and administrative issues.
 Her tasks are specifically related to supporting EMA students during the enrolment phase as well as over the entire academic year.

 She holds a Master’s degree in International Relations from the University of Bologna and a MA in Human Rights and Conflict Management from Scuola Superiore Sant’Anna, in Pisa.
 Prior to joining EIUC, she spent three years at Scuola Superiore Sant’Anna, working in a project aimed at promoting social mobility in education.

 She previously worked in the field of democracy support at the European Parliament, the International Institute for Democracy and Electoral Assistance and the Italian Embassy in the Republic of Congo.

 Sara started working for the Global Campus in 2020.
 She liaises with partner universities, professors and students for what concerns certificates, general enquiries about the EMA Programme’s structure and other administrative procedures.
 She is also responsible for managing the GCHR EU-UN Fellowship Programmes and EMA Internships.